TULiberalArts/Economics/pages/undergradaute.md

    [(215) 204-8880](tel:2152048880)
    [jvincent@temple.edu](mailto:jvincent@temple.edu)
 ---
+Have a mind for macro and micro analyses?
+At Temple University, you can earn an economics degree that will teach you to think critically and logically about the economy.
+The College of Liberal Arts has an [economics bachelors](#ba-in-economics) and a [mathematical economics bachelors](#ba-in-mathematical-economics) while the Fox School of Business has its own [economics major](#economics-major-in-the-fox-school-of-business-fox).
+Students can also get a head start on a masters degree with the [4+1 program](#4-1-program-in-economics-ba-ma) enroll in [honors courses](#honors), explore [research opportunities](#research-opportunities), prepare for [graduate work](#prepare-for-graduate-work) and view more [undergraduate resources](#undergraduate-resources).

 ![Economics Wall Image]({{site.baseurl}}/media/resized Econ Wall image.jpg){:.img-right}
 ## Where Can a Major in Economics Take You?
 Graduates with an undergraduate major in economics, whether it is the liberal arts or the business major, will find that it has prepared them for a broad spectrum of jobs in business, economic consulting and government.
 The reason is that courses in economics emphasize using an orderly way of thinking about, and solving, problems that arise from having to make choices in situations that are beyond an individual’s direct experience.
 The abstract reasoning skills that are practiced in economics are highly valued where choosing efficiently in coordination with others is important.
 Everyone has to have the same basic problem-solving approach and economic training provides that.